Ephigenia/mite-cli/README.md

 #### Non-Interactive

-You can also start by passing over the content’s of the new time entry or even the project’s name, service, minutes or the date.
-The following example will create a 35 minutes entry for the Project "myProject1"
+Start creating new time-tracking items right from the command-line.
+Just pass the things that you’ve done, the project’s name, service name, minutes or the date.
+The following example will create a 35 minutes entry for the Project "my-project"

-    mite new "created some new nice code" myProject1 programming 35
+    mite new "created some new nice code" my-project programming 35

 The duration values can be the number of minutes or a duration string.
 When you add a plus sign at the end "+", f.e.
 "3:12+" the time entry is created and eminently started.